 In addition to book chapters, she has published articles and book reviews in several international scholarly journals: Political Theory, Ethics, Constellations, Philosophical Forum, Dissent, Review of Metaphysics, The European Journal of Political Theory, Perspectives on Politics, Redescriptions, Rivista di filosofia, Lua Nova, Revista Política & Sociedade, Il Mulino, European Journal of Sociology/Archives Européennes de sociologie/Europäisches Archiv für soziologie; Review of Metaphysics; Bryn Mawr Classical Review Website; Dissent; and Critique.

 Professor Urbinati is also an editorial contributor of the Italian newspaper La Repubblica and publishes articles in the culture section of the Italian newspaper I/ Sole24ore.

 She is currently completing a monograph on the ideology of the anti-political and the critics of democracy.

 Before coming to Columbia, Professor Urbinati served as visiting professor at New York University and the University of Pennsylvania, and as a lecturer at Princeton University.
 She also taught at the University UNICAMP in Brazil and was a visiting professor at the Scuola Superiore de Studi Universitari e Perfezionamento Sant'Anna of Pisa (Italy).
 She has been a member of the School of Social Sciences of the Institute for Advanced Study, Princeton University, and of the Department of Political Studies of the University of Turin (Italy).
 She was appointed as a Laurance S. Rockefeller Visiting Fellow for the academic year 2006-07 in the University Center for Human Values, Princeton University.

-Professor Urbinati is on leave for the Fall 2014 semester.
+Professor Urbinati is on leave for the Spring 2016 semester.